Getting started with Snyk Studio

 ## Configure the Snyk MCP profile

-Snyk supports three tool profiles that let you control which tools are available to your AI agent.
+Snyk supports the following tool profiles that let you control which tools are available to your AI agent.
 Profiles help you balance token cost and capability based on your needs.

 | Profile type | Description |